davidofug/davidofug/README.md

 <img src="https://github.com/davidofug/davidofug/blob/main/Twitter%20cover%20-%202022.jpg" alt="Profile Cover" />

 ### Hey 👋
 I'am Wampamba David, from Kampala - Uganda.

-My goal is to help new developers cut the duration of starting to earn income.
+My goal is to help new dedicated Developers to start earning income in less than 5 months after starting to learn coding.

 I create, share and distribute content about Web Development and monetisation (Making money online).
-My content is about JavaScript, React, NodeJs, MongoDB, Firebase, HTML, CSS and Monetisation.
+My Web development content is focused on  JavaScript, React, NodeJs, MongoDB, Firebase, HTML, and CSS.

 - 🔭 I’m currently working on Distributa an App and writing an ebook.
 - 🌱 I’m currently learning Blockchain, Solidity, and Affiliate Marketing.